CLINICAL TRANSTIBIAL PROSTHETICS

 In this subject, students will develop the clinical and practical skills to provide a range of transtibial prostheses.
 Students will apply knowledge and skills in the assessment, casting, fabrications, alignment and evaluation of transtibial prostheses.
 Students are required to complete projects addressing the assessment, prescription, fabrication and prosthetic management of clients with transtibial amputations.
 Within this subject, students will apply prosthetic theory, patient assessment skills, anatomy, pathology and biomechanics relevant to transtibial prosthetic management.
 Students are required to demonstrate effective communication skills with clients and colleagues.

 SchoolSchool of Allied Health

 Subject year levelYear Level 3 - UG

-Prerequisites Must be admitted in HZPOTC and have passed POR3CAT and HBS2SUM OR must be admitted in HMCPO - Master of Clinical Prosthetics and Orthotics
+Prerequisites Must be enrolled in HZPOTC and have passed POR3CAT and HBS2SUM OR must be enrolled in HMCPO - Master of Clinical Prosthetics and Orthotics

 Special conditions Only available to students enrolled in Prosthetics and Orthotics.

 Graduate capabilities & intended learning outcomes

 01. Compose information obtained from the subjective and objective assessment of a volunteer client into the prescription and fabrication of clinically realistic prostheses.